42BV/seagull-api-wrapper/readme.md

 Seagull API wrapper
 ==============
-Seagull API wrapper is a wrapper for the Insightly API, which allows the user to perform CRUD methods on entities, such as contacts, or organisations.
+Seagull API wrapper is a wrapper for the Insightly API, which allows the user to perform CRUD methods on Insightly entities, such as contacts, or organisations.

 Getting started